xabbu42/Master/arbeit.md

 probably should not misuse normal here for non-principal positive families]
 \End{definition}

+With above precise definition for a normal realization, we are able to formulate and proof the following realization theorem:

 \Begin{theorem}[Realization] \label{realization}
 If $S4 ⊢ A$ then $LP ⊢ A^r$ for some normal
 LP-realization $r$.